airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 2) Although Airyte connector images aren't massive, they aren't exactly small either.
 The typical connector image is ~300MB.
 An Airbyte deployment with multiple connectors can easily use up to 10GBs of disk space.

-Because of these, we recommend allocating a minimum of 30GBs of disk space per node.
-Since storage is one of the cheaper resources, better to be safe than sorry!
+Because of this, we recommend allocating a minimum of 30GBs of disk space per node.
+Since storage is on the cheaper side, we'd recommend you being safe rather than sorry, so err on the side of overprovisioning.